neurostuff/meta-analysis-book/_sources/tutorials.md

 ```

 After inserting the name and description, she clicked "Create"
-and was redirected to the following page
+and was redirected to the following page:

 ```{figure} ./figures/new_project_view.png
 ---